Let’s get some quick questions out of the way:

 Once again I had an absolute blast doing things not possible on my regular bike.
 I finally got to appreciate some of the newer Woodhill trails like Back to the Future, which really came alive under this bike.
 I was reasonably tired at the end from going fast and smashing things, but somehow felt a bit empty.
 Almost like I had just done really well on an exam that I had cheated on. (ps I have never cheated on an exam but I have watched Suits on Netflix so I know what it’s like).
 I was intrigued to see that I clocked a KOM for the uphill Reverse Psychology section (hey, I deserved it, it’s a really heavy bike OK?) but I was a few seconds slower than my best on the mostly downhill No Vacancy trail.
 The day before I thought I’d smash my PB on Togs Togs Undies which alternates between uphill and downhill, but I was was about 20s off my PB.
 But you wouldn’t buy one of these for beating regular KOMs and PBs, because that would just be silly.

 I think that Specialized have done a bang-up job with this bike, and it couldn’t really get much better with current state of the art.
 Even the Mission Control mobile app to control power and tune is good (it also does ride recording, upload to Strava as an e-bike ride so you don’t steal KOMs etc).
 Power uptake is smooth (on Eco acceleration mode, not Race which was a bit in-yer-face), and boy is there a ton of torque on tap — yet it seems to have an anti-skid programme because you don’t ever do wheelspins, even on loose stuff and mud.
 Battery life is amazeballs.
+Battery and motor sit really low down on the bike to aid handling – you can see that the battery actually overlaps the motor at the bottom.

 So there we are folks.
 You can stick with a normal bike, or get a bike that flies up hills and down.
 Both are fun and have their pundits.
 Some day, the two worlds will come together and we’ll be able to buy a rowdy bike weighing 15kg that has ‘just enough’ power to assist riders up the uphill bits they hate.
 Until then, just buy this one alongside your ‘acoustic bike’ and use Eco mode other than when giving people demo rides in the carpark, when you turn it up to ‘Ludicrous’.
 You know you want to… Or buy them all.
 N+1